 About the estate:

-The wine owes its class and character to the heart of the Cantenac plateau and its deep siliceous and clayey gravel soils, which the vineyard shares largely with Rauzan-Ségla.
-Under the direction of Henri Lurton, it displays a rare consistency, with a suppleness and aromatic finesse all its own, making it sought after by wine lovers who appreciate a fine Margaux.
-In the most recent vintages, it seems to have taken another step forward in terms of the precision with which it expresses its terroir.
+The wine owes its class and character to the heart of the Cantenac plateau and its deep siliceous and clayey gravel soils, which the vineyard largely shares with Rauzan-Ségla.
+Under the direction of Henri Lurton, it consistently demonstrates a suppleness and aromatic finesse all its own, making it highly sought after by wine lovers who appreciate what they expect from a fine Margaux.
+In the most recent vintages, it seems to have taken another step forward in the precision of its expression of the terroir.
 The second wine, Baron-de-Brane, shares the same aesthetic with a suppleness in the tannins that should appeal to many restaurateurs and wine lovers.

 Decanter